tomoyukikino/tk-stack/README.md

 # the host machine if you have installed all the required dependencies, it is
 # also possible to do everything within docker.
 # Open a second terminal and run the command:
-docker compose run --rm drizzle
+docker compose run --build --rm drizzle

 # Upon completion, you will be inside the `drizzle` docker container instead
 # of the host machine.
 It is now possible to push the schema with: